Yelp/paasta/docs/source/yelpsoa_configs.rst

   * Anything in the `Common Settings`_.

   * Anything in the `Placement Options (Constraints)`_.

-  * ``disk``: Disk (in MB) an instance needs.
-Defaults to 1024 (1GB).
-Disk limits may or may not be enforced, but services should set their ``disk`` setting regardless to ensure the scheduler has adequate information for distributing tasks.

   * ``cap_add``: List of capabilities that are passed to Docker.
 Defaults to empty list.
 Example::